Motivation Example

 To this goal, we need some tools from Probability!

-Q1: I would open a ☕ coffee shop at a location if the sell count is at least \(500\) cups per day.
-Please design the null and alternative hypotheses.
+Practice: I would open a ☕ coffee shop at a location if the sell count is at least \(500\) cups per day.
+Write the null and alternative hypotheses.

 \(\omega\) | \(X\) |